Do Collagen Supplements Work? What the Science Says

 By: Rebecca Paredes

 Your body naturally produces collagen every day.
-But over time, that production slows down.
+But over time, that production slows down—starting in your 20s.
 “There is an enzyme in our skin called collagenase, which breaks down collagen,” says Debra Jaliman, MD, author of “Skin Rules: Trade Secrets from a Top New York Dermatologist.”

 “After the age of 25, we break down more collagen than we make, so that’s why we start to see fine lines and wrinkles,” she says.

 Your body is filled with cells that have specific jobs to keep your engines running.
-Fibroblasts have an important job: they produce collagen.
+Fibroblasts are cells with an important job: They produce collagen.

-In order to make the magic happen, fibroblasts need access to amino acids — namely, glycine, proline, and hydroxyproline.
-Collagen protein supplements supply your fibroblasts with amino acids so they can continue to do what they do best.
+In order to make the magic happen, fibroblasts need access to amino acid building blocks—namely, the amino acids glycine, proline and hydroxyproline.

-One critique of collagen protein supplements is that your stomach acids break down the collagen peptides before they can start doing any good stuff.
+One critique of collagen powder is that your stomach acids break down the collagen peptides before they can start doing any good stuff.
 In reality, collagen protein supplements are digested into amino acids and peptides in your gut.

-The bottom line: Collagen protein supplements provide important building blocks for your body to make more collagen, and they’ve been shown to work.
+The bottom line: Do collagen supplements work?
+As a dietary supplement, collagen protein provides important building blocks for your body to make more collagen, and they’ve been shown to work—whether you’re looking for skincare or a recovery supplement with extra health benefits.

 “Like any supplements, there are some brands and forms of collagen protein better than others.
 Look for labeling to indicate the collagen peptides do not have fillers and that it’s from a grass-fed product,” Schmidt says.